cszach/linux-on-lenovo-legion/README.md

 Thanks again to Antony Jr.

-Launch applications on dedicated graphics cards
+Launch applications on dedicated graphics card
 -----------------------------------------------

 > **Note**: Before you read this section, please have a dedicated graphics card